 The University of Iowa is an equal opportunity/affirmative action employer.
 All qualified applicants are encouraged to apply and will receive consideration for employment free from discrimination on the basis of race, creed, color, national origin, age, sex, pregnancy, sexual orientation, gender identity, genetic information, religion, associational preference, status as a qualified individual with a disability, or status as a protected veteran.

-A Bachelor’s degree in a basic science or healthcare-related field from an accredited college or university with specialized training in laboratory medicine, or an equivalent combination of education and experience.
+A Bachelor’s degree in a basic science or healthcare-related field form an accredited college or university with specialized training in laboratory medicine, or an equivalent combination of education and experience.

-Three to five years clinical laboratory, supervisory, and/or quality program experience is required.
+3-5 years of laboratory, supervisory, or quality program experience is required.

-Certification by the American Society of Clinical Pathology (ASCP) or National Certification Agency (NCA).
+Certification by the American Society of Clinical Pathology (ASCP) or National Certification Agency (NCA) is highly desirable.

-Demonstrated experience working with and knowledge of the College of American Pathologists (CAP) laboratory accreditation and inspection process is highly desired.
+Demonstrated experience working with and knowledge of the CMS/CAP proficiency testing requirements is highly desired.

-Demonstrated ability to perform statistical and trend analysis is desired; experience with data analysis platforms such as Tableau, Microsoft Access, HEDI, etc. is desired.
+Demonstrated ability to perform statistical trend analysis is desired.

 Additional Salary Information: Starting salary is $50,012.00/year.
 Salary will be commensurate with education and experience.